 - Additionally, we’ve taken steps to limit potential rank inflation in the future, so your rank and rating are more likely to stay closely aligned.

 Keep in mind that you may receive “bonus” points after playing ranked games.
-These are extra ranked points awarded for winning when your current rank is below your actual MMR, which should help you more easily rise from your conservative placement to where you actually belong.
+These are extra ranked points awarded for winning when your current rank is below your actual MMR, which should help you more easily rise from your conservative placement and rank-up to where you actually belong.
 Finally, you won’t lose any ranked points before reaching rank 40, so if you found yourself placed in the 40 – 50 range, you should be able to begin your ascent with relative ease.

 Highly Rated Players and Ranks 5 – 1

 Following the rank reset, we’ve seen feedback from players at the top end of the MMR spectrum who were frustrated that they couldn’t seem to make the climb back into rank 1.
 In our last major patch, a change was made which removed bonus points from the top five ranks.
-As a result, highly skilled players who have also played a large number of games were not receiving enough points after wins to allow them to rank-up.
+As a result, highly skilled players who have also played a large number of games were not receiving enough points after a wins to allow them to rank-up.